 More Resources for Genealogical Research in the Pays de Vaud

 For my own purposes, I have made rough indexes and in some cases partial transcripts of a number of interesting documents.
 Please let me know if you find something that is helpful for your own research.
 I may be able to send you images from the original documents.
 Check this page often, I will be adding more information as time permits.
 All catalogue numbers refer to the Archives Cantonales Vaudoises (ACV) unless otherwise specified.
-(AVL=Archives de la Ville de Lausanne.)
+(AVL=Archives de la Ville de Lausanne, AEG=Archives d'Etat de Genève.
+AEF=Archives de l'Etat de Fribourg.)

-The importance of the terriers for genealogical research can hardly be overstated.
-The terriers were compiled by commissaires appointed for this purpose.
+The importance of the "terriers", volumes containing feudal tax records, for genealogical research can hardly be overstated.
+The terriers were compiled by "commissaires" appointed for this purpose.
 The commissaires were often appointed in pairs, and one of them was usually from outside the area for which the terrier was to be created, thereby minimizing conflicts of interest.
-As a result of the division of properties over many centuries, the number of parcels that had to be described was enormous, with the result that many of the terriers are huge volumes, sometimes exceeding 1300 folios, written on both sides.
+As a result of the repeated division of properties over many centuries, the number of parcels that had to be described was enormous, with the result that many of the terriers are huge volumes, sometimes exceeding 1300 folios, written on both sides.
 The amount of work involved in producing such a volume was formidable, sometimes extending over a period of several years.
-There would have been many months of preparation as well, in gathering and reviewing all of the source documents, interviewing the current owners of the various parcels, etc. See recent news about the terriers at the ACV!
+There would have been many months of preparation as well, in gathering and reviewing all of the source documents, interviewing the current tenants of the various parcels, etc. See recent news about the terriers at the ACV!

 When research conditions are favorable, it may be possible to use the terriers to trace at least some families back through several centuries.
 In other cases, the information in the terriers could be combined with information in the registers of the notaries.
 In a few cases, the terriers mention the dates of testaments or marriage contracts that are now lost.